 The Royal Commission of Inquiry examined the abuse and neglect of children, young people and adults in State care and in the care of faith-based institutions.
-This summary provides an overview of survivors' experiences of abuse and neglect in faith-based care settings during 1950-1999.
+This summary provides an overview of survivors' experiences of abuse and neglect in faith-based care settings.